DAPM-Thesis/dapm-thesis/README.md

 git push origin v1.0.0
 ```
 Make sure to update the tag version with a newer version than the previous one.
 If there is no new tag set, there will be no new build pushed to jitpack.

+The new version is now available on jitpack [View here](https://jitpack.io/#DAPM-Thesis/dapm-thesis)

 ### Get started with Jitpack (dependency)
 If you want to use the jitpack build in another project, follow the following steps: